cogent3/ensembldb3/doc/query_ensembl.rst

 Other Region Types
 ^^^^^^^^^^^^^^^^^^

-These can be obtained from the genome instance using the genomes ``getFeatures`` method.
+These can be obtained from the genome instance using the genomes ``get_features`` method.
 At present, only repeats, CpG islands, variation, EST's and genes can be obtained through this method.
 There's also ``GenericRegion``, which is precisely that.

 In Ensembl's databases, each type of feature may be recorded at multiple coordinate levels.
 Accordingly, each level is checked to obtain full information of that feature.